Brisppy/twitch-archiver/README.md

 ## Retrieving Tokens
 ### To retrieve the CLIENT_ID and CLIENT_SECRET:
-1. Navigate to [dev.twitch.tv](https://dev.twitch.tv/) and log in
+1. Navigate to [dev.twitch.tv](https://dev.twitch.tv/) and log in.
-2. Register a new app called Twitch VOD Archiver with any redirect URL and under any Category
+2. Register a new app called Twitch VOD Archiver with any redirect URL and under any Category.
-3. The provided Client ID is used as the `CLIENT_ID` variable
+3. The provided Client ID is used as the `CLIENT_ID` variable.
-4. The provided Client Secret is used as the `CLIENT_SECRET` variable
+4. The provided Client Secret is used as the `CLIENT_SECRET` variable.

 ## Extra Info
 ### Notes